 Consider revisiting your portfolio’s allocation.
 Since 1964, there have been seven bear markets.
 On average, they lasted slightly more than a year.
 On average, it took the S&P 500 3.5 years to return to where it was prior to the plunge.
 If you are 50 or older, think about those last two sentences some more.
 If your portfolio is allocated more or less the same way it was 30 years ago (some initial portfolio allocations go basically unchanged for decades), revisit those percentages in light of how soon you might retire and how much you can’t afford to lose.

 These are just some suggestions.
 For more, tap the insight of a seasoned financial professional who has known and seen the experience of saving during the “stretch drive” to retirement.

-If you have questions about any of the above or feel that we can help in any way don’t hesitate to contact us.
+If you have questions about the above or feel I can help in any way with your retirement planning don’t hesitate to call.

 Jeff Christian CFP, CRPC

 Each honest calling, each walk of life, has its own elite, its own aristocracy based on excellence of performance.